getsentry/symbolicator/crates/symbolicli/README.md

 # Configuration

 `symbolicli` can be configured via the `~/.symboliclirc` config file, written in the TOML format.
+You can also place a `.symboliclirc` or `symbolicli.toml` file in a project directory to override global settings.

 The available options are:

 * `url`: The base URL of the sentry instance.
 Defaults to `https://sentry.io/`.